Counting Full Bloom Flowers: An Efficient Algorithm

 Understanding bisect_right

-to maintain sorted order, returning the position after any existing entries of x
+bisect_right(arr, x) returns the insertion position where x would be placed in the sorted array arr to maintain sorted order, returning the position after any existing entries of x.

-In simpler terms, it counts how many elements in the array are less than or equal to x
+In simpler terms, it counts how many elements in the array are less than or equal to x.

 Code Implementation